drevops/git-artifact/README.md

 ## What is it?

-A tool to assemble a code artifact from your codebase, eliminate unwanted files, and push it into a separate Git repository.
+A tool to assemble a code artifact from your codebase, remove unnecessary files, and push it into a separate Git repository.

 ## Why?